RMNCLDYO/tempo-panel-manager/chrome/README.md

 2. Click the Tempo icon in your browser's toolbar
 3. Select the desired panel to open in a separate window

+## Why I Built This

+I created this extension to enhance my workflow with Tempo across different development environments.
+By having Tempo's interface in separate, dedicated windows, I found I could work more efficiently in any IDE - whether I'm using Cursor, VSCode, Windsurf, or any other tool.
+It's a small change that makes a big difference in how I organize my workspace and interact with Tempo while coding.

 ## Troubleshooting

 ### Popup Blockers